NERC-CEH/power_flux/README.md

 <!--- } -->

 ## Abstract
-Chamber-based measurements of N2O and CH4 fluxes have particular characteristics which make statistical inference problematic:  fluxes are typically not normally distributed, but are heavily right-skewed; the precision of analysers is low in relation to the measured signal; the signal to noise ratio is small, often below the detection limits as conventionally defined; measurements are variable in time and space, and show peaks and hot spots which are unpredictable.
+Chamber-based measurements of N2O and CH4 fluxes have particular characteristics which make statistical inference problematic:  fluxes are typically not normally distributed, but are heavily right-skewed; the precision of analysers is low in relation to the measured signal; the signal to sigma_chi ratio is small, often below the detection limits as conventionally defined; measurements are variable in time and space, and show peaks and hot spots which are unpredictable.
 To estimate the effect of treatments on the cumulative flux requires us to quantify and propagate the uncertainty properly.
 We present guidelines for how to do this, and analysis of the necessary sample size (power analysis).
 We consider the uncertainty in individual flux measurements, spatial means, cumulative fluxes at the field scale, and between-treatment differences in emission factors.
 We show how these depend on: chamber height; analyser precision; the number of chamber measurements; the length of time and number of gas samples per measurement; and the magnitude and skewness of the spatial and temporal distributions.
 The number of samples required to detect differences is larger than is commonly assumed.

 ## Individual chamber flux measurements